davidgiven/wordgrinder/README.Windows.txt

 =====

 Run WordGrinder from the start menu.
 There's an option for the menu.
 Please read it, as WordGrinder doesn't work like other Windows applications.
+There's also a command line version for scripting use, or running from a cmd shell; I assume that if you want this, you know where to find it!

 Press ESC to get the menu.
 Press ESC, F, O to open a file.